Erotemic/xdoctest/README.md

 will cause the execution of the doctest to mirror how it would proceed if you were to copy and paste the code into an IPython terminal.

+Note: The module now contains functionality to be backwards compatible with these type of statements.
+However, we only check evaluated values if a want statement follows an expression, and the stdout want is given priority over an evaluated want.

-As such, all "want" statements must go through stdout.
-So you can no longer do something like
+~~As such, all "want" statements must go through stdout.
+So you can no longer do something like~~

 ```python
 >>> 1 + 2
 3
 ```

-The rational for removing this feature is to encourage coders to write doctests like "real code".
+~~The rational for removing this feature is to encourage coders to write doctests like "real code".
 In the previous example `1 + 2`  would be evaluated and nothing would happen to it.
 You would never write code like that when scripting a file and then expect its output to be something specific (at most you would simply expect it not to throw an exception).
-If you were writing "real code" you would instead write something like this:
+If you were writing "real code" you would instead write something like this:~~

 ```python
 >>> print(1 + 2)
 3
 ```

-Restricting the doctests "want magic" to stdout makes it very explicit as to what is being tested and what is not.
-You can even throw in simple informative print in stdout and restrict a "want" statement to only a specific print statement using the doctest Ellipses:
+~~Restricting the doctests "want magic" to stdout makes it very explicit as to what is being tested and what is not.
+You can even throw in simple informative print in stdout and restrict a "want" statement to only a specific print statement using the doctest Ellipses:~~

 ```python
 >>> print('just printing some debug info')